 Why did you decide to pursue your MBA in addition to your accounting degree?

 As I began my career in public accounting, I quickly realized how communicating with clients and other business partners was just as important as understanding the financial figures.
-I wanted to supplement my accounting degree and CPE certificate with an MBA to enhance the qualitative thinking portion of my skill set.
+I wanted to supplement my accounting degree and CPA certificate with an MBA to enhance the qualitative thinking portion of my skill set.
 Also, I am part of a firm that has incredible technical depth and realized that it would be more efficient to utilize those knowledge banks and grow my own in different areas.

 How has earning your MBA advanced your career path?